wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/quickstart.md

     little string is your authentication token.
 Save it somewhere, in case you need it later.
 7. Copy-paste the `token` attribute in the top-right input box, replacing the `rest-api-test:password`.
-Note that you don\'t need to click the Explore button to accept the change of token.
+Note that you don't need to click the Explore button to accept the change of token.

 Use the wazo-confd REST API